-At least 10 Gazans dead after Israeli army, Palestinians clash at border fence, officials say
+Fifteen Gazans dead after Israeli army, Palestinians clash at border fence, officials say

 Maj.
 Gen. Eyal Zamir, in charge of Israel’s southern command, said there were attempts by Palestinians to carry out “terror attacks” using the demonstrations as cover.
 “We urge citizens to stay away,” he said, adding that Hamas would be held responsible.

-A few hundred yards from the border near Gaza City, there was a festival atmosphere as families gathered for picnics.
+A few hundred yards from the border near Gaza City, a festival atmosphere prevailed as families gathered for picnics.
 Stalls sold ice cream, smoothies, nuts and sandwiches, even as ambulances screamed past ferrying the injured and as tear gas canisters were dropped from drones.

-“We are here to say we want to return to our land,” said Suheila Abu Rish, 65, who said her family was displaced from Ashdod, now an Israeli city 30 miles up the coast, during the 1948 Arab-Israeli war.
+“We are here to say we want to return to our land,” said Suheila Abu Rish, 65.
+She said her family was displaced from Ashdod, now an Israeli city 30 miles up the coast, during the 1948 Arab-Israeli war.

 She said her five sons and three daughters are unable to find work in Gaza and that the family relies on aid from the United Nations Relief and Works Agency to survive.